samsquire/ideas4/README.md

 Tokio is good for IO scheduling but not parallel scheduling.

-I think we can use the happens before relation to schedule code statically.
+I think we can use the happens before relation to autoparallelize.

-We can sort variable use and automatically insert wait at points we need our memory to be visible to other processes.
+We can sort variable use and automatically insert Object.wait at points we need our memory to be visible to other processes.
 These joins before a shared variable is used represent synchronization points.

-# 42. Static scheduling
+# 42.

 # Generating ideas